 Singapore's framework, by contrast, does not establish a general AI regulator with cross-sector enforcement powers.
 Voluntary instruments have no penalties.
 Binding obligations operate through existing sector regulators (MAS, PDPC) using existing supervisory and enforcement tools.
 There is no Singapore AI Act equivalent pending as of mid-2026, though the government has indicated it will continue to review the adequacy of sector-specific approaches as AI adoption deepens.

 The comparison with Canada is also instructive.
 Canada's Artificial Intelligence and Data Act (AIDA), part of Bill C-27, would create cross-sector mandatory obligations for high-impact AI systems, with penalties and a dedicated AI and Data Commissioner.
-As of 2026, AIDA remains in legislative process and has not entered into force.
+Bill C-27, which carried AIDA, died on the Order Paper when Parliament was prorogued on 6 January 2025.
+AIDA is not in force and is not in legislative process.
 Singapore, by contrast, has a functioning voluntary framework and functioning sector binding frameworks, without waiting for comprehensive AI legislation.
 For detail on Canada's approach, see our Canada AIDA operators guide.

 For organisations operating across Singapore, the EU, and Canada, the practical implication is that the EU AI Act will drive the highest compliance overhead and the most prescriptive documentation requirements.
 Singapore alignment is achievable at lower cost, particularly where FEAT and PDPA obligations are already being met.
 A well-constructed EU AI Act compliance programme will typically satisfy most Singapore voluntary framework expectations as a by-product.